bdc11/Ebates/README.md

 Description

+- Note: requests module is not native to python.
+You will need to install the requests module.
+Use pip install requests

 - The script will use python to decode the viki API.

 - The response of the API will be a JSON object containing a more key and response key.